Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Results

 \subsection{Real-World Performance of Combined Irrigation-Suction}

-As discussed in Section~\ref{sec:experiments_combined}, during the complete autonomous irrigation-suction experiments, the weight of the contents inside the container is measured three times: the initial weight, the weight after autonomous irrigation and suction, and the weight after an additional manual suction for cleanup.
+As discussed in Section~\ref{sec:experiments_combined}, during the complete autonomous irrigation-suction experiments, the weight of the contents inside the container is measured three times: the initial weight, the weight after autonomous irrigation and suction, and the weight after an additional manual suction for cleanup, as shown in Fig.~\ref{fig:measurement_flow}.
 The results are shown in Fig.~\ref{fig:irrigation_suction_results}.
 Snapshots from the experiments are shown in Fig.~\ref{fig:irrigation_suction_snapshots}.

 On average, the final remaining weight after manual cleanup is 1.98 ($\pm \, 0.82$) grams on average.
 Since all liquid is removed at this stage, this value reflects the irrigation performance similar to the irrigation-only trials.
 The result is consistent with the one from the irrigation-only trials.
 However, it can be noticed that the actual remaining weight after autonomous irrigation-suction results is higher (4.40 $\pm \, 1.97$ grams) due to residual liquid not being suctioned.